 Installed capacity distributions and their variability

-We hereafter present the results of the various scenarios with their IC distributions and PV power output variability.
+Having examined the different WR in detail in Sect.
+3.1, we now turn to the question of WR associated variability in PV power production and how this variability may be reduced by spatial re-distriubution of IC.
+To this end, We hereafter present the results of the various scenarios with their IC distributions and PV power output variability.
 To put the results in context, they are always shown together with the IC distributions and variability of the year 2019 (Figure 5, first plot) and/or the IC distribution and variability which we estimate for the year 2030 if the plans from NECPs are fulfilled (Figure 5, second plot).